 - NTGPE Training Review Meetings: Face-to-Face or Teleconference

 Your training team is a team of NTGPE staff who will support you throughout your training terms.
 Your team will consist of a designated GP registrar program manager, pastoral care officer and medical educator.
 You are required to meet with your training team at least twice per year (or more often if necessary) to discuss your training, identify specific goals for the coming term, discuss your learning plan and talk about your general wellbeing.

-You will be contacted by NTPGE when your training review meeting is due, alternatively you can contact email@example.com to request a meeting.
+You will be contacted by NTGPE when your training review meeting is due, alternatively you can contact firstname.lastname@example.org to request a meeting.

 - External Clinical Teaching Visits and MiniCEX

 External clinical teaching visits (ECTVs) are a mandatory requirement for all GP registrars in the program.
 They are an opportunity for GP registrars to be observed during patient consultation and are a valuable tool for providing feedback and teaching.

 An external GP supervisor or NTGPE medical educator will visit the GP registrar at their training post and sit in with the GP registrar during their consults.

 Each GP registrar will do four face to face and one video ECTVs to meet the mandatory requirement.
 ACRRM GP registrars would complete their MiniCEX requirement within the four ECTVs.